ideag/content-cards/readme.txt

 == Description ==

-Display rich snippets instead of simple links.
-Content Cards makes any website embedable to WordPress posts the same way oEmbed-enabled websites (YouTube, Twitter, SoundCloud, etc.) are.
+Content Cards make ordinary web links great by making it possible to embed a beautiful Content Card to

-This plugin reads OpenGraph data (the same data that Facebook uses to display information about shared links) and formats a rich snippet accordingly.
+By using OpenGraph data, Content Cards grabs the title, description and associated image to the links you embed - it's similar to how you can embed other websites, such as YouTube, Twitter, SoundCloud and more.

 For individual links, You can insert a Content Card via shortcode `[contentcards url="http://yoursite.com/article-1"]`.
-If You often use Content Cards for some website, you can white list the domain name (`yoursite.com`) as an oEmbed provider via Plugin's Settings page and then it will behave the same way other oEmbed providers do - You will just have to paste plaintext link to a separate paragraph an Content Card will be generated automatically.
+If you often use Content Cards for some website, you can register the domain name (for example: `yoursite.com`) as an oEmbed provider via Plugin's Settings page and then it will behave the same way other oEmbed providers do - you will just have to paste plaintext link to a separate paragraph an Content Card will be generated automatically.

 This plugin was built by [Arūnas Liuiza](http://arunas.co) and [Stanislav Khromov](http://snippets.khromov.se/).
 It is being developed on [GitHub](http://github.com/ideag/content-cards).
 If you have any questions, issues, need support, or want to contribute, please let us know [here](http://github.com/ideag/content-cards/issues).